E-commerce and RetailSales and Marketing Training

 Businesses Need to be Present for Consumers when Micro-moments Occur

-The consumer journey is being reshaped by new behaviors and expectations.
-This culminates in the need for new micro-optimized touchpoints and for digital marketing to connect with people on their terms when, where, and how they’re going through their journey.
+New behaviors and expectations are reshaping the consumer journey.
+This culminates in the need for new micro-optimized touchpoints and digital marketing to connect with people on their terms when, where, and how they’re going through their journey.

-Another one of our employees is an avid boxer and was in the market for a new trainer last year.
+Another of our employees is an avid boxer and was in the market for a new trainer last year.
 Let’s say he searched boxing trainer, Indianapolis, and the results pulled up dozens of potential trainers.
-Given his hectic schedule, he’s not going to wait around to find a quiet moment to call every trainer on that list.
+Given his hectic schedule, he won’t wait to find a quiet moment to call every trainer on that list.
 People need the ability to filter the results.
-In this case, they’re filtering down to only coaches within a five-mile radius and only coaches who are available on Tuesdays and Thursdays.
-Once he finds suitable coaches, he may want the ability to take a personality matching quiz to see what instructors he would work best with; or, he may want to fill out contact forms with specific times he can be reached.
+In this case, they’re filtering down to only coaches within a five-mile radius and only coaches available on Tuesdays and Thursdays.
+Once he finds suitable coaches, he may want the ability to take a personality-matching quiz to see what instructors he would work best with, or he may wish to fill out contact forms with specific times he can be reached.

-See how necessary it is that businesses provide an intuitive user experience for consumers in micro-moments?
-Past facts, figures, and statics are out the window when it comes to micro-moments.
+See how necessary it is for businesses to provide an intuitive user experience for consumers in micro-moments?
+Past facts, figures, and statistics regarding micro-moments are out the window.
 Consumer behavior in these moments is unpredictable and solely driven by their needs at that given point in time.

-Things like static forms and live chat must have the ability for consumers to ask specific questions and receive timely answers.
-Even then, static forms rarely provide the ability for consumers to have a 2-way conversation with brands.
+Static forms and live chat must allow consumers to ask specific questions and receive timely answers.
+Even then, static forms rarely enable consumers to have a 2-way conversation with brands.

 In a nutshell, businesses need to be able to fully engage with consumers to provide consumers with everything they need to make an informed purchasing decision.